luplatina/D3drugdata/README.md

 ## Overview:

 The goal of this project is to identify existing drugs that can be repurposed for Alzheimer’s Disease treatment based on genomic data analysis.
-As the final output, the drug data was stored in tree structure.
-I use D3 to visualize such data to practice my data visualization skill.
+As the final output, the drug data are stored in tree structure.
+I use D3 to practice my data visualization skill.

 ## data and code discription: